mirror/dd-wrt/src/router/python/Doc/library/os.rst

    attributes of each :class:`os.DirEntry` will be ``bytes``; in all other circumstances, they will be of type ``str``.

+   This function can also support :ref:`specifying a file descriptor
+   <path_fd>`; the file descriptor must refer to a directory.

    The :func:`scandir` iterator supports the :term:`context manager` protocol and has the following method: